Just Us Two TravelEuropean City Breaks & Faraway Destinations

 GO PARA-GLIDING

 Paragliding is something I have always wanted to do.
 I booked this experience from a beach hut just up from our hotel.
-They offered other water sport activities.
+They offered other water sports activities.
 I was a little nervous at first, but these guys were so professional and everything was very safe.
-They strapped me to my guide and then we were dragged across the beach.
+After they strapped me to my guide, they dragged us across the beach.
 In a few seconds; we were up in the air.

 Being pulled along by the thinnest of ropes, the speedboat was now microscopic.
 Seeing the crystal blue waters of the reef and the archipelago from above was a wonderful feeling.
 You could even see mainland Cuba in the distance.

-At 400 meters, we were released, and we slowly floated back towards the beach.
+Someone released us at 400 meters, and we slowly floated back towards the beach.
 It was a remarkable experience and one I will definitely do again.

 VISITING THE TOWNS OF SANTA CLARA & TRINIDAD